- Home

 What are the skills and qualities required to become a/an Narcotics Officer?

-There are several requirements to become a narcotics officer.
-Skillsets and academic qualifications are some of the most important requirements.
-We have mentioned below the major narcotics officer skills.
+There are several skills and qualities required to become a narcotics officer.
+Some of the most important skill sets and academic qualifications include evidence collection and enforcement of law.
+We have mentioned below the major narcotics officer skills that a narcotics officer must possess.

 Enforcement of Law: A narcotics officer is responsible for enforcing the law that prohibits the sale and usage of psychotropic drugs except for medicinal purposes.
 He or she conducts surveillance, and forensic photography, and collects evidence to support the case in a court of law.